ankit1222000/RESTful-CRUD-API/README.md

 ## How To Use

-From your command line, clone and run developerFolio:
+From your command line, clone and run RESTful CRUD API Server:

 ```bash
 # Clone this repository